Out beyond ideas of wrongdoing and rightdoing, there is a river.: Plot

 Tom meets with Maeve at the police station where she is being held after bringing Sam in.
 He tells her of Robbie's death, and asks for help in the case.
 Maeve unwittingly provides a vital clue when she mentions that Cliff was told to go to a meeting at Wissahickon Park, rather than Bailey Park as the task force had arranged.
 Tom now understands that someone who knew about the meeting he had set up with Cliff secretly changed the location so that the Dark Hearts could abduct Cliff.

 Maeve admits she called the FBI tip line about Sam and left him near the arcade in the hope they would pick him up; she relates that her plan went wrong and she took Sam back with her for fear she would be arrested and Robbie's children would be left on their own.
 Keeping his promise to Robbie, Tom persuades the prosecutor handling her case that she should not face charges.
 Maeve is released, and reunites with Wyatt and Harper.
 After visiting Sam at a juvenile detention center where he is being kept for lack of a better alternative, Tom decides to take him home, to the surprise of Emily and Sara.
 Jayson and Perry hide out at Donna's house, and that night, they return to the woods to search for the duffel bag Robbie threw in the river.

 Tom visits Kathleen, who is now recovering from her wound at home.
 He presses her on why the FBI OPS unit is investigating the task force in a manner that goes well beyond the Bureau's standard investigation of an officer-involved shooting.
 She admits that when Tom told her there could be a leak within the task force, she checked on all task force members and found that Grasso was suspected of leaking information to the Dark Hearts during a previous assignment several years ago.
 Tom is incensed that Lizzie may have been killed because of Grasso's actions, but Kathleen tells him to let the OPS investigation "run its course."

 Tom goes to see Grasso at his home.
 Tom suggests to him that if the Dark Hearts had not been enabled to use Ray's phone to change the meeting with Cliff, and the task force had taken Cliff into custody at Bailey Park instead, the shootout that just took place would never have happened and Lizzie would still be alive.
 Grasso seems very troubled by this, but stops short of admitting that he has been helping the Dark Hearts.
 As Tom leaves he tells Grasso, "I'm coming for you."

 Tom next visits Aleah.
 She indignantly demands answers about the OPS investigation, feeling that the Bureau is implying the team did something wrong.
-Tom, intending to enlist her help in dealing with Grasso, tells her, "We have a lot to talk about."
+Tom, intending to enlist her help in dealing with Grasso, tells her, "We got a lot to talk about."